-Banning the Muslim Brotherhood aims to criminalise Muslim dissent
+Calls to ban the Muslim Brotherhood aim to criminalise US Muslim dissent, not counter terrorism

 Having experienced a repressive English state, they understood the hallmark of authoritarianism lies in the absence of freedom of thought, speech and association.